dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Low gas withdrawals.md

 	// errors push the id to the back of the array
 }
 ```
-Inherits means it will call those filters
+Inherits means it will call those filters from left to right ?
+if any filter sets an allowOnly, then all must be allowOnly ?

 Filters can used for presentation on the website, and hiding some tokens.

+So when doing `squeeze()`, you are burning anything you don't want.
+when doing `exit()`